 - 1. Transmission Loading Relief (TLR) Procedure - 1.1.
 Initiation only by Reliability Coordinator.
 A Reliability Coordinator shall be the only entity authorized to initiate the TLR Procedure and shall do so at 1) the Reliability Coordinator's own request, or 2) upon the request of a Transmission Operator. - 1.2.
 Mitigating transmission constraints.
-A Reliability Coordinator may utilize the TLR Procedure to mitigate potential or actual System Operating Limit (SOL) violations or Interconnection Reliability Operating Limit (IROL) violations on any transmission facility modeled in the IDC. - 1.2.1.
+A Reliability Coordinator may utilize the TLR Procedure to mitigate potential or actual System Operating Limit (SOL) violations or Interconnection Reliability Operating Limit (IROL) violations on any transmission facility modeled in the Interchange Distribution Calculator (IDC). - 1.2.1.
 Requesting relief on tie facilities.
 Any Transmission Operator who operates the tie facility shall be allowed to request relief from its Reliability Coordinator. - 1.2.1.1.
 Interchange Transaction priority on tie facilities.
 The priority of the Interchange Transaction(s) to be curtailed shall be determined by the Transmission Service reserved on the Transmission Service Provider's system who requested the relief. - 1.3.
 Order of TLR Levels and taking emergency action.
-The Reliability Coordinator shall not be required to follow the TLR Levels in their numerical order (Section 2, "TLR Levels").
-Furthermore, if a Reliability Coordinator deems that a transmission loading condition could jeopardize Bulk Electric System reliability, the Reliability Coordinator shall have the authority to enter TLR Level 6 directly, and immediately direct the Balancing Authorities or Transmission Operators to take such actions as redispatching generation, or reconfiguring transmission, or reducing load to mitigate the critical condition until Interchange Transactions and Market Flows can be reduced utilizing the TLR Procedure or other methods to return the system to a secure state. - 1.4.
-Notification of TLR Procedure implementation.
-The Reliability Coordinator initiating the use of the TLR Procedure shall notify other Reliability Coordinators and Balancing Authorities and Transmission Operators, and must post the initiation and progress of the TLR event on the appropriate NERC Web page(s). - 1.4.1.
-Notifying other Reliability Coordinators.
-The Reliability Coordinator initiating the TLR Procedure shall inform all other Reliability Coordinators via the Reliability Coordinator Information System (RCIS) that the TLR Procedure has been implemented.
+The Reliability Coordinator shall not be required to follow the TLR Levels in their numerical order (Requirement 2, "TLR Levels").
+Furthermore, if a Reliability Coordinator deems that a transmission loading condition could jeopardize bulk system reliability, the Reliability Coordinator shall have the authority to enter TLR Level 6 directly, and immediately direct the Balancing Authorities or Transmission Operators to take such